aws-samples/amazon-sagemaker-architecting-for-ml/Writeups/Predictive_Maintenance.md

 Background

 NASA's Prognostic Center of Excellence established a repository with datasets to be used for benchmarking prognostics and predictive maintenance related algorithms.
-Among these datasets involves data from a turbofan engine simulation model C-MAPPS (or Commercial Modular Aero Propulsion System Simulation).
+Among these datasets involves data from a turbofan engine simulation model C-MAPSS (or Commercial Modular Aero Propulsion System Simulation).
 The references section contains details about the over 100 publications using this dataset.
-C-MAPPS is a tool used to generate health, control and engine parameters from a simulated turbofan engine.
+C-MAPSS is a tool used to generate health, control and engine parameters from a simulated turbofan engine.
 A custom code wrapper was used to inject synthetic faults and continuous degradation trends into a time series of sensor data.
 Some high level characteristics of this dataset are as follows:

 1. The data obtained is from a high fidelity simulation of a turbofan engine, but closely models the sensor values of an actual engine.
 2. Synthetic noise was added to the dataset to replicate real-world scenarios.